JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 - The packet will be sent back to the input port.
 - The packet will be dropped (lost).
-- ```The packet will either be dropped or another packet will be removed (lost) from the buffer to make room for this packet, depending on policy.
+- &#x1F449;```The packet will either be dropped or another packet will be removed (lost) from the buffer to make room for this packet, depending on policy.
 But the packet will definitely not be be sent back to the input port.```
 - Another packet will be removed (lost) from the buffer to make room for this packet.